Ruiding1/L2IC/README.md

 ##### **※ Evaluating the model**

->  The disentanglement and clustering  module
+>  The disentanglement and clustering modules

 - Specify the output directory to save the results in `SAVR_DIR`